So I've just revamped my website...

 What’s New?

-• The new design is clean, modern, and fully responsive.
-I guess I was just looking for some excueses to get my hands on Figma.
+- The new design is clean, modern, and fully responsive.
+I guess I was just looking for some excuses to get my hands on Figma.

-Here’s what I used to build the new site:
+Nothing new, here’s what I used to build this entirely new repository:

 What’s Next?